• Home

 • Cu-67 is being explored as a targeted cancer treatment, as it emits beta radiation that can precisely destroy cancer cells while minimizing damage to healthy tissue.

-The growing demand for Cu-64 and Cu-67 in oncology and personalized medicine is making isotope copper a key resource in the future of healthcare.
+The growing demand for Cu-64 and Cu-67 in oncology and personalized medicine is making ultrafine Copper powder a key resource in the future of healthcare.

 Quantum Computing & Superconductors

-The aerospace industry relies on isotope copper for its:
+The aerospace industry relies on ultrafine Copper powder for its:

 • High thermal conductivity, essential for spacecraft electronics.